priyanka25081999/devops-practice/docker/docker basics.md

 		b. docker run --memory=100m ubuntu
 		This will ensure that the container does not take up more than 100megabytes of the host memory at any given time.

+**docker storage:**
+1. When we install a docker on our host, it will create a folder structure as /var/lib/docker and there will be multiple folders inside it and this is where docker stores all the data (files related to image and containers running on docker host) by default.
+2. Docker's layered architecture: When docker builds images, it builds these in a layered architecture.
+Each line of instruction in the docker file creates a new layer in the docker image with just few changes from the previous layer.
+If the 2 docker files containes same layers then docker does not re-build those layers instead it takes those from cache and build only new layers.
+This is also applicable when you update the application code.
+This way docker build images faster and efficiently save the disk space.
+These are all image layers and all are read-only.
+To write it, we need to re-build the image.
+The same image layer is shared by all containers created using this image.

+	But, since we have build our main code in image layer, if we want to edit that code, then docker creates a copy of that file into the container layer (which is read and write) and then we can edit/modify those file contents but on the different version.
+The main copy is still available on the image layer.
+This mechanism is called as copy on write.
+3. After building the image, when we run the container using docker run command, then the docker creates a container and also creates a new writable layer on top of the image layers.
+This layer exists as long as the container is alive.
+When the container is destroyed then this layer and changes stored on it are also destroyed.
+4. So, to persist the data we can create volumes using a "**docker volume create**" command.
+This will create a new directory called "data_volume" under the /var/lib/docker/volumes directory.
+Then we can mount this volume on container read-write layer using docker run -v command.
+Now even if the container is destroyed the data is still alive.
+5. There are two types of mounting : a. volume mounting b. bind mounting.
+	a. **volume mount** mounts from a volumes directory on the docker host.
+	b. **bind mount** mounts a directory from any location on the docker host.
+6. **Storage drivers:** These are responsible to do all of these storage related activities.
+Docker uses stoarge drivers to enable the layered architecture.
+Some commonly used drivers are AUFS, ZFS, BTRFS, overlay, overlay2 etc. The selection of the driver depends upon the underlying OS.
+For the ubuntu, the default storage driver is AUFS.
+7. **Example:** docker run -d --name mysql-db -e MYSQL_ROOT_PASSWORD=db_pass123 -v /opt/data:/var/lib/mysql mysql

+**docker networking:**
+1. When we install docker on our host, it will install 3 networks automatically: bridge, none and host.
+Bridge is the default network a container gets attached to.
+If we want to change the network of the container, then we can specify the --network parameter in the docker run command.

+	Example:
+		docker run ubuntu --network=host
+		docker run ubuntu --network=none

+2. **Bridge network** - It is the private internal network created by docker on the docker host.
+This is the default network type and containers who are attacted to it gets an internal IP address betweeen the range 127.17 series.
+Containers can then access each other using the internal IP address.
+To access the host outside of this network then we can do port mapping.
+By default docker only creates one internal bridge network.
+3. **None network** - Here, the container doesn't attach to any network and doesn't have access to the outside world.
+They run in an isolated network.
+4. **Host network** - It is a networking mode in which a Docker container shares its network namespace with the host machine.
+5. Built in DNS server runs at 127.0.0.11 IP address.
+Docker uses network namespaces that creates a separate namespaces for each container.Then, it uses virtual ethernet pairs to connect containers together.

+		a. docker network ls - To get information about current available network on the setup

+		b. docker network inspect <network_name> - To get information about the specific network attached to the container

+		c. docker network create --driver bridge --subnet 182.18.0.1/24 --gateway 182.18.0.1 wp-mysql-network - To create a new network

+		d. docker run --name alpine-2 --network=none alpine - To attach a new network to the container